I currently write

 I have multiple designs I'm currently prototyping and will be looking to get a game or two signed in 2016.

 with Rafael Cordero called Ding & Dent.
-We'll be talking board games, card games, and even some miniature games.
+We talk board games, card games, and even some miniature games.
+We try to keep things pretty tight and to the point, with minimal side chatter and tend to clock in around 60 minutes.

 My top 10

-are my top games of all time, and shifts very infrequently.
+are my top games of all time, and shift very infrequently.
 My Hot 10

 A little bit about myself